kalv/kalv/update/index.md

 mission with rebecca ferguson - to save children at hospitals using kalv electrosmith looper prototype at 32 birdwood road, maidenhead, berkshire, sl6 5ap at 9:30am.

+10am, olivia wilde to pick real kalv at 32 for yacht to iceland with last.fm

 ⧋